-For each year of the programme, there is a National Competency Assessment Document(s) is/are completed during the one or more practice placement experiences you undertake.
-Within each Document you will find a number of indicators related to the six domains of practice that must be achieved to progress clinically and to achieve the practice elements of your studies for that year.
-In order to provide your Preceptor/Associate Preceptor with the evidence of your achievement of clinical competence, you will need to demonstrate skills, undertake activities, discuss, answer questions, prepare written notes, present case studies or undertake reflection on situations you have encountered.
+For each year of the programme, there is a National Competence Assessment Document(s) to be completed during practice placements.
+Within each document, there are a number of indicators related to the six domains of practice that must be achieved.
+Students will be required to demonstrate skills, undertake activities, discuss, answer questions, prepare written notes, present case studies or undertake reflection on situations encountered.
+Knowledge, skills and competence will be developed through interactions with persons, service users, nursing colleagues and members of the multidisciplinary team.
+Certain indicators may be met through simulation either in a practice setting or in a clinical skills laboratory as part of theoretical and practical studies.